chriopter/hugo-autopilot/README.md

 | Dependency Update<br>(`pull_request`) | ❌ | ❌ | ✅ |
 | Manual Trigger<br>(`workflow_dispatch`) | ✅* | ✅ | ✅ |

-* Hugo Updater Creates PR, Merges it and dispatches an Build
+\* Hugo Updater Creates PR, Merges it and dispatches a Build

-Note: Dependency updates are also used by this repo to always use newest sub-workflows like peaceiris/actions-hugo.
+**Note:** Dependency updates are also used by this repo to always use newest sub-workflows like peaceiris/actions-hugo.

-Here's a real-world example from [christopher-eller.de](https://github.com/chriopter/christopher-eller.de):

 ## Prepare Repo